The UMass Impact

 In the News

-Alumna Rachael Rollins has been nominated by President Joe Biden to be the next U.S. Attorney for Massachusetts.
+Alumna Rachael Rollins was confirmed by the Senate as the next U.S. Attorney for Massachusetts.
 She has been the Suffolk Country district attorney since 2018.
-If her nomination is approved by the U.S. Senate she will become the first Black woman to hold the post.
+She will be the first Black woman to hold the post.

 The UMass alum and former MLS player recounts his 84-day transcontinental journey, and the challenges and triumphs he encountered along the way.